Federal Budget

 More on Federal Budget

 I just left the House floor where I voted in favor of a continuing resolution to keep our government open and fully funded into January.
 This continuing resolution funds our government at fiscal year 2023 levels with no spending cuts.
+Today’s vote is not only a victory for the Democrats, who worked diligently to avoid a catastrophic government shutdown, but most importantly for the American people.

 It has been 24 days since Hamas’ horrifying terrorist attack on Israel, in which more than 1,400 Israelis were killed and over 5,400 injured.
 Hamas also captured over 200 hostages, including several Americans.
+Jewish communities around the world are in shock, grieving, and scared of the increased antisemitism and violence that have been spurred by the war.
+Israel has a right to defend itself and its citizens in accordance with international law.

 One week ago, Hamas launched a horrific attack against Israel, committing unspeakable terrorism and inflicting the deadliest day for Jewish people since the Holocaust.
 As a Jew, this is extremely painful and personal for me.
 We must all stand united and unequivocally condemn the vicious attack carried out by Hamas.